 So, what is it and what does it mean to people (females - is there any part of a woman that doesn’t come from man? feMALE, MENopause, woMAN - jeez talk about making themselves important)?
 I believe that's a good question (the what is it one, not the manly one) to ask, but can't answer for anyone other than myself.

 What it is (according to the “experts”) is something that women will go through when they reach a certain age (some will start younger than others; some will have hardly any symptoms, while others will have loads).
-The only thing I can tell you is that it is currently the bane of my life and I can't wait until it is all over (sadly it has only just begun - well, it started 3 years ago, but as I've been told it could last me 15 years (and more) then it really has only just begun).
+The only thing I can tell you is that it is currently the bane of my life and I can't wait until it is all over (sadly it has only just begun, but as I've been told it could last me 15 years (and more).

-As I have said above, I can't speak for any woman other than myself, but I'm amazed at how many different things about me and my body that have changed in the past 3 years.
+As I have said above, I can't speak for any woman other than myself, but I'm amazed at how many different things about me and my body that have changed in the past year.
 How many different things I now experience that I have never done before.
-It's like I am a completely different person (a person I really don't like some times).
+It's like I am a completely different person (a person I really don't like sometimes).

 I have also learned the everything I was told about the menopause, and what to expect when I reached that age, is completely different to what I am experiencing.
-I only ever heard about the hot flushes, occasional angry/tearful outbursts and irregular monthly cycles.
-This appears to not be the case; there are more than just these 3 symptoms.
+I only ever heard about the hot flushes, weight gain, occasional angry/tearful outbursts and irregular monthly cycles.
+This appears to not be the case; there are more than just these 4 symptoms.

 Below I have listed all the things I am currently experiencing.
 I really hope no more get added to the mix.
 I've tried not to be too descriptive (I could be a lot more detailed) when explaining the symptoms but at the same time I don't want to skirt around them; if someone had explained to me a little bit more I might have been better prepared and known what to expect when the time came.

 This is the oddest sensation I think I have ever experienced.
-It started back in the summer of 2016 when it was a lot warmer.
+It started this summer.
 At first I put it down to the heat, then I blamed my cat and dog saying they were obviously infested with fleas.
 A trip to the vets ensued, where I was told there wasn't a thing to be found on them (good job really or I would have wasted a fortune on flea treatments for them both).

 Next I blamed washing powder and actually contacted the company whose product I use and have always used to see if they had changed any of the ingredients in their washing powders.
 They came back with a definite no.